themightymo/win95-wordpress-theme/README.md

 # This repo is a port (not exactly a clone) of <a href="https://github.com/AlexBSoft/win95.css">Alex B</a>'s amazing Win95.css project.
 I'm just getting started creating the WordPress theme version...

+##Dreams:
+* Use WP menu.
+* Add support for Win95 icons in the button block.
+* Add support to edit footer links in WP.

 #Below is Alex's readme: